amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 ## Final Thought

-> **REMEMBER:** CLOUD ISN'T ABOUT MEMORIZING SERVICES.
-IT'S ABOUT UNDERSTANDING ARCHITECTURE, FINDING THE RIGHT SOLUTIONS, SECURING RESOURCES, AUTOMATING REPETITIVE TASKS, AND CONTINUALLY LEARNING AS THE PLATFORM EVOLVES.
+**REMEMBER:** Cloud isn't about memorizing services.
+It's about understanding architecture, finding the right solutions, securing resources, automating repetitive tasks, and continually learning as the platforms evolve.

-**GOOD LUCK ON YOUR AZURE JOURNEY! ☁️**
+> **GOOD LUCK ON YOUR AZURE JOURNEY! ☁️**

 ---